 We all know that Vermont State Parks are awesome destinations for adventure-loving families, but some parks seem to possess that perfect balance between wilderness and creature comforts, rowdy fun and hands-on-learning, adventure and relaxation.
 Little River State Park in Waterbury, Vermont, is just such a place.
 A place where parents and kids can choose from any number of adventures and never get bored.

-So what makes this park so special?
+So what makes Little River State Park so special?
 Simple — you’ve got a big shining lake tucked into the mountains and surrounded by lovely New England villages.
-You’ve got an area rich in history and natural diversity, and a park that caters to outdoor-loving families.
+You’ve got an area rich in history and natural diversity, and a beautiful park that caters to outdoor-loving families.
 It’s the ultimate recipe for success.
-Here’s why we think Little River State Park is the best state park in Vermont for kids.
+Here’s why we think Little River State Park is the best state park in Vermont for families with kids.

 The interpretive programs at Little River State Park are AMAZING